AIDStudio/aidrig/README.md

 It's the ideal choice if you want to mine efficiently, stably, and energy-consciously on a mobile device or even on older hardware!

+No donation during the entire mining process, your own wallet address is mined!

+Therefore, to keep the project free, we would like to ask for a donation to the following Wallet address: 10 POL Wallet address: 0x6b5aFB35eFbe303df30B86454c7D36f4e8D5FB2C

 ### Why AIDRig?

 -   **Optimized for Android:** Specifically tuned for ARM architecture and the Android environment.